Open scrollable table of contents

 Delivery and Insights

-Regulatory Intelligence and Analytics (RIA)
+Regulatory Intelligence and Analytics

-The RIA team supports SIRA as a data-driven and intelligence-led organisation to achieve better regulatory outcomes.
-Their main focus is on providing valuable insights for evidence-based decision-making, as well as providing transparent reporting to NSW citizens on scheme performance.
+The Regulatory Intelligence and Analytics (RIA) team support SIRA as a data-driven and intelligence-led organisation to deliver improved regulatory outcomes.
+RIA provides valuable insights to support SIRA’s evidence-based decision-making and transparent reporting to NSW citizens on scheme performance.

 Digital

-External Communications
+Media and External Communications

 The Office of the Chief Executive

-In addition to the Office of the Chief Executive’s immediate executive support team, there are two directorates that support SIRA’s governance and the delivery of SIRA’s strategic priorities.
+The Office of the Chief Executive oversees the development and delivery of key corporate functions, including finance, procurement, strategy, governance, risk, compliance, and staff engagement.
+In addition to the Office of the Chief Executive’s key executive functions, there are two directorates that support SIRA’s governance and the delivery of SIRA’s strategic priorities.
 The two directorates are:

 Finance and Procurement

-This team is SIRA’s point of reference for assistance and guidance on procurement, budgeting, and financial matters, and SIRA’s delegations.
+This team is SIRA’s point of reference for assistance and guidance on procurement, budgeting, and financial matters and SIRA’s delegations.

 Strategy and Performance